marymafa/marymafa.github.io/_posts/2017-11-16-smallest-common-multiple.md

  Method 4

-I went back to my first function and create a while loop , where i said while is not isCommonMultiple keep on testing but if you find the one that leaves a reminder like 1  then break, after breaking add the currentMultiple with the highest value then keep on doing that until you find the smallest common multiple that will suit all the values in an array or range
+I went back to my first function and create a while loop , where i said while is not isCommonMultiple keep on testing but if you find the one that leaves a reminder like 1  then break, after breaking add the currentMultiple with the highest value then keep on doing that until you find the smallest common multiple that will suit all the values in an array or range.

 I tested all the test and finally it returned the smallest common multiple which is 60.